Abdullah-218/MERN_Project/README.md

-# MERN Role-Based Admin Dashboard
+# MERN Role-Based Service center Admin Dashboard

 A full-stack web application built using the **MERN stack (MongoDB, Express, React, Node.js)** that enables **Admins and Managers** to manage **Employees** and their **notes/tasks**, with **role-based access control**, secure APIs, and a responsive user interface.